shekspir55/rbn/content/posts/video-distractions-everywhere.md

 Of course, Chrome alternatives exist, but my point is not to show tools.

-# Big corporations and media tend to think they know what we need, but sometimes what we need is a little more control over our life and attention.
+# Big corporations and media tend to think they know what we need, but sometimes it's to get back a little more control over our lives and attention.